- Future Students

 To prepare for essay questions on our Supplemental Application please visit the Professionalism webpage

 GRE Code for PTCAS is 3789.
-Deadline to take the GRE is by November 1, 2016.
+Deadline to take the GRE is by November 1, 2017.
 We have a minimum GRE writing score of a 4.0.
+There is no minimum score on the other sections.

 Please don't send your transcripts to EWU until you are admitted to the program.

 The recommendations will be entered online through https://portal.ptcas.org/ .
-If you have used all available recommendations through PTCAS, please contact Erik Hoffman (509) 828-1392 to request an additional form.
-He will email one to you for your reviewer to use.
-Have your Reviewer send the Reference form and letter directly to EWU at the Department of Physical Therapy 310 N Riverpoint Blvd.
+If you have used all available recommendations through PTCAS, please contact Debra Dickerson (509-828-1354) to request an additional form.
+She will email one to you for your reviewer to use.
+Have your reviewer send the reference form and letter directly to EWU at the Department of Physical Therapy 310 N Riverpoint Blvd.
 Box T Spokane, WA 99202-0002

 Once an applicant has been notified of acceptance into the DPT program, a NON-REFUNDABLE DEPOSIT of $500 will be required to reserve a place in the program.
 This deposit will be applied to the first quarter's tuition.